Old & New Foods for your Holiday Menu

 What Remains of Tradition

-As I started to interrogate those around me as to their memories of the season, I saw a distinct division – they are divided by areas in Tuscany but rather by time.
+As I started to interrogate those around me as to their memories of the season, I saw a distinct division – they aren't divided by areas in Tuscany but rather by time.
 There are those before the early 1950's and those after.
 Those "before," seem to be more tied to local traditions like the fiaccole in the Abbey of San Salvatore (what we could possibly translate as the burning of the Yule log) or the fire in honor of San Geminaio in Pontremoli.

 The traditions that have taken root recently are more signs of mass marketing, represendting an image of Italy that is more unified and homogeneous and a distinct sign of economic well-being.
-Of course, every family brings something special to the table, but if you were looking to create a traditional Tuscan meal there are some things that just can't be skipped on the menu.
+Of course, every family brings something special to the table, however if you were looking to create a traditional Tuscan meal there are some things that just can't be skipped on the menu.

 Read on to know what you need to consider cooking this holiday season if you want to try something new and "Tuscan".